 1 year after a hair transplant

 You can expect to achieve desired results 12 months after a hair transplant.
 Donor and transplanted areas are almost 100% recovered at this stage.
-Any open pores or wounds have healed by the 12-week mark.
 You can now enjoy a healthy looking, strong head of full hair with confidence.
 You may like to style your new hair any way you desire and use any styling products without concern.

 Disclaimer: The operation above is not conducted by Heva Clinic